alfio-event/alf.io/website/content/en/docs/Reference/Extensions/_index.md

 ---
-title: "Introduction"
+title: "Extensions"
-linkTitle: "Introduction"
+linkTitle: "Extensions"
 weight: 1
 date: 2020-11-26
 description: >
-  Introduction about the extensions
+How to customize Alf.io processes and flows
 ---

 Extensions are a powerful and flexible way to customize Alf.io's processes and flows.
-You can define [additional validations](../reference/reservation/#reservation-validation), [generate discounts on the fly](../reference/reservation/#dynamic-discount-application), interact with third party systems and more.
+You can define [additional validations](./reference/reservation/#reservation-validation), [generate discounts on the fly](./reference/reservation/#dynamic-discount-application), interact with third party systems and more.

 ## Extension types